 - 14:00-17:30 Text Analysis with GATE (Diana Maynard, University of Sheffield)

 I’ve appended further details of my tutorial below.
 Full details of pricing and registration are available on the Search Solutions website.
-Note that the closing date for bookings is 23:59 on Wednesday 11th November 2015 (i.e. tomorrow).
+Note that the closing date for bookings is Friday 25th November 2016.
 Hope to see you there!

 Search is not just a box and ten blue links.
 Search is a journey: an exploration where what we encounter along the way changes what we seek.
 But in order to guide people along this journey, we must understand both the art and science of user experience design.
 The aim of this tutorial is to deliver a course grounded in good scholarship, integrating the latest research findings with insights derived from the practical experience of designing and optimizing dozens of commercial search applications.
 It focuses on the development of transferable, practical skills that can be learnt and practiced within a half-day session.